Invitation to Submit

 - Usefulness of recommendations for practice and future research

-- Clarity of hypotheses and research questions
+- Clarity of research questions

 - Adequacy of descriptions of sample and/or sampling methods